larq/compute-engine/README.md

     LCE uses the [TensorFlow Lite Interpreter](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/guide/inference.md)
     to perform an inference.
-In addition to the already available built-in TensorFlow Lite Ops, optimized LCE Ops are registered to the interpreter to execute the Larq specific subgraphs of the model.
+In addition to the already available built-in TensorFlow Lite operators, optimized LCE operators are registered to the interpreter to execute the Larq specific subgraphs of the model.
 An example to create and build LCE compatible TensorFlow Lite interpreter in user's applications is provided [here](./docs/inference.md).